pH-7/pH2Gravatar/README.md

 ## 🖼 The simplest Gravatar PHP package

+*Easy as it's supposed to be 💪*

-A lightweight, easy and elegant way to generate gravatar profile photos from email addresses 🪄
+**pH2Gravatar** is lightweight gravatar library giving you an elegant way to generate gravatar profile photos from email addresses 🪄

 ## ⛏ Requirements